 Story posted January, 2008

-• 100% of fourth grade students met proficiency scores in science and math in 2010
+• 100% of 3rd grade students met proficiency standards in math and 100% of 4th graders met proficicency standards in science in 2012

 Woodrow Wilson is a pre-kindergarten to eighth grade school located in Union City, New Jersey.
 One of the most densely populated cities in the United States, Union City has a large immigrant population-90 percent of the students are Hispanic-and high rates of poverty.
 In fact, the city has the lowest median family income in the state, and 84 percent of the school's population is eligible for a free or reduced-price lunch.